Benefits of Savasana

 Savasana requires an advanced learning process:

-More advanced yoga students who have some experience with meditation can explore this technique further by learning to relax the chakras or energy centers of the body consciously.
-This is done by first focusing on one particular area and then spreading awareness into another part of the same center.
+More advanced yoga students who have some experience with meditation can explore this technique further by learning to consciously relax the chakras or energy centers of the body.
+This is done by focusing on one particular area and spreading awareness into another part of the same center.
 You can move from one location to another until your whole energy field feels relaxed enough for prana, or life force energy, to flow more easily through you.

 – In simpler terms, it means being aware of areas where you feel blocked or cramped up and releasing tension there so that your energy level rises a little bit before coming back down again slowly.

 – The process should be done very gently at first, as rushing ahead will defeat the purpose of savasana entirely.
-So just let go gradually and gently rather than plowing through the whole thing in one go.
+So, let go gradually and gently rather than plowing through the whole thing in one go.